 While Monkeytown has existed since 1940, the current (and third version) Monkeytown is brand new, with platforms and counters designed and built with campers and safety in mind.
 When it’s not in use for the carnival, the area is used for cabin-sleepouts in the fresh air – groups sleep on the raised, walled, platforms that are lit by tiki torches.

-Camp Quinebarge is located within 2 hours from Boston, 2 hours from Portland, Maine, and 5 hours from New York City, and is easily accessible from I-93 and NH Route 16.
+Camp Quinebarge is located about 2 hours from Boston, 2 hours from Portland, Maine, and 5 hours from New York City, and is easily accessible from I-93 and NH Route 16.

-Our nearest airports are Manchester-Boston Regional Airport (MHT, 1.25 hours), and Logan International Airport (BOS, 2 hours).
-We offer pickups and dropoffs at MHT and BOS.
+Our nearest airports are Manchester-Boston Regional Airport (MHT, 1.25 hours), and Logan International Airport (BOS, 2.25 hours).
+We offer pickups and drop offs at MHT and BOS.